Small modules with interesting rank varieties: The simple module

 \begin{cor} Let $\lambda_1,\ldots,\lambda_{p-1}$ be the $(p-1)$th roots of $-1$ in $\F$.
 When $k=2$, the $\F\sym{2p}$-module $D(p-1)$ restricted to $E_2$ decomposes into $Q\oplus\bigoplus_{j=1}^{p-1} N_j$ such that $Q$ is projective, for each $1\leq j\leq p-1$, $N_j$ is projective-free and $V^\#_{E_2}(N_j)=V(X-\lambda_jY)$. \end{cor} \begin{proof} By Theorem \ref{T: main thm}, when $k=2$, the connected components of the projective variety $\overline{V^\#_{E_2}(D(p-1))}$ are singleton points $(\lambda_j:1)$ one for each $1\leq j\leq p-1$.
 As such, by Theorem \ref{T: basic rank}(iv), there are summands $Q,N_1,\ldots,N_{p-1}$ of $\res{D(p-1)}{E_2}$ with the desired property. \end{proof}

 \begin{rem} By \cite{Danz07,DG15}, it is known that the Green vertices of $D(p-1)$ are the Sylow $p$-subgroups of $\sym{kp}$.
-In the case of $k\not\equiv 1(\mod p)$, Lemma \ref{irred}, Theorems \ref{T: Green} and \ref{T: main thm} confirm that $D(p-1)$ has a Green vertex containing $E_k$ as $V(p_k)$ does not belong to the union of the proper base subspaces.
+In the case of $k\not\equiv 1(\mod p)$, Lemma \ref{irred}, Theorems \ref{T: Green} and \ref{T: main thm} confirm that $D(p-1)$ has a Green vertex containing $E_k$ as $V(p_k)$ is not contained in the union of the proper base subspaces.
 Moreover, the same holds for $D(kp-p-1)$. \end{rem}